 House Mountain Trail is a 9.4 mile lightly trafficked out and back trail located near Lexington, Virginia that features beautiful wild flowers and is rated as difficult.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until September.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until September.

 House Mountain actually has two trails that fort at the "Saddle" area,